RalleeDev/ralle-jobcenter/readme.md

 Ralle-jobcenter is a lightweight jobcenter in FiveM that runs on ox_core as of right now.
 It is a simple resource that allows for customization and translation if english is not suitable for your server

+## Features

+- Customisable Menu with ability to put your own jobs in
+- Customisable blip and location
+- /job Command that shows the users current active job
+- Server side distance checks

 ## Installation

 Using git: